asma-ad/alx-system_engineering-devops/0x00-shell_basics/README.md

 18. Tree => a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 (You are only allowed to use two spaces (and lines) in your script, not more.)

+19. Life is a series of commas, not periods => a command that lists all the files and directories of the current directory, separated by commas (,) ...